defiant00/whim-c/README.md

 // mutability is per level, so a constant can have mutable fields

+// import modules with use - the module is returned, so assign it to a variable or constant std :: use Some.Standard.Library

+// or maybe with a function?
+lib :: std.import(Some.Standard.Library)

 // function
 myFunc :: fn(x, y, z)
 /fn